Best ready-made and bottled cocktails

 Members of the BBC Good Food on-test team sampled bottled negronis, manhattans, espresso martinis, a selection of gin cocktails and some 'wildcard' entries to find our favourite ready-made cocktails on the market right now.

 Read on to discover the best bottled cocktails to buy.
-For more like this, visit our reviews section to find 100+ round-ups of spirits, drinks kit, wine and much more.
+For more like this, visit our reviews section to find 100+ round-ups of spirits, canned cocktails, wine and much more.

 Map Lab – MAP bourbon old fashioned